 Outside Employment, Advisory Roles, Board Seats and Starting Your Own Business

-Accepting employment, advisory positions or board seats with Splunk competitors, customers, vendors or business partners could, or could appear to, influence our judgment in a way that could harm Splunk.
+Accepting employment, advisory positions, board seats or other affiliations with Splunk competitors, customers, vendors or business partners could, or could appear to, influence our judgment in a way that could harm Splunk.
+In addition, engaging in outside employment or contract work may also create a conflict or the appearance of a conflict depending on the work being done and the time commitment required.
 Notify your manager and seek approval from our Legal Department before accepting or engaging in any of these opportunities.
 We should not start a business that competes with Splunk’s current or foreseeable future business, affects our ability to do our job at Splunk, or uses Splunk confidential or proprietary information or resources without appropriate written approval.

-In addition to this Code, we have additional obligations to Splunk under any invention assignment and confidentiality agreements we may have in place with Splunk.
+In addition to this Code, additional obligations arise under the non-disclosure or any invention assignment and confidentiality agreements you may have in place with Splunk.

 Business Opportunities Found Through Work

 Business opportunities discovered through our work with Splunk belong to Splunk.
-Additionally, we may not compete with Splunk directly or indirectly.
+Additionally, you may not compete with Splunk directly or indirectly.
 We’re all expected to lawfully advance Splunk’s interests.

 Use of Splunk Products and Services

-We should not use Splunk products, services or information in a way that improperly benefits us or our friends and relatives.
+We may not use Splunk products, services or information in a way that improperly benefits us or our friends and relatives.

 Endorsements and Political Activity on Splunk’s Behalf

-Associating Splunk with, or indicating Splunk endorsement for, any civic, nongovernmental, religious, political, or professional association without approval from Splunk is strictly prohibited.
-Additionally, speaking on public issues or making a political campaign contribution as a representative of Splunk without its consent is not permitted.
-We are free to contribute to and endorse political campaigns or activities in our personal capacity.
-We are required to obtain approval from our Legal Department for any Splunk business activity that involves lobbying, or communication with, any member or employee of a legislative body, including legislators and their staffs and senior executive branch officials.
-This includes retaining third parties to act on our behalf.
+Associating Splunk with, or indicating Splunk endorsement for, any civic, nongovernmental, religious, political or professional association without approval from Splunk is strictly prohibited.
+Additionally, speaking on any public issue or making a political campaign contribution on behalf of or as a representative of Splunk without Splunk’s written consent is not permitted.
+We are free to contribute to and endorse political campaigns or activities in our personal capacity, but in doing so must not suggest any endorsement by Splunk, including by signing a personal comment with our Splunk title or with any reference to Splunk.
+We are required to obtain approval in advance from Splunk’s Legal Department for any Splunk business activity that involves lobbying, or communication with, any member or employee of a federal, state, or local legislative body or executive branch entity.
+This includes retaining third parties to act on Splunk’s behalf.